Von Steigers

-Kurt and Karl Von Steiger were the ring names professional wrestlers Lorne Corlett (died November 8, 2022) and Arnold Pastrick worked under for most of their careers.
-The Von Steiger gimmick was that of two German villains, called heels, despite both wrestlers hailing from Winnipeg, Manitoba, Canada.
+Kurt and Karl Von Steiger were the ring names of Canadian professional wrestlers Lorne Corlett (died November 8, 2022) and Arnold Pastrick.
+The Von Steiger gimmick was that of two German villains, called heels, despite them hailing from Gladstone, Manitoba.
 Arnold Pastrick used the name Kurt Von Steiger, and Lorne Corlett worked as Karl Von Steiger.
-The Von Steigers are best known for competing in Pacific Northwest Wrestling in Portland, Oregon between 1968 and 1973 but also competed in Tennessee, San Francisco, Stampede Wrestling, Australia, the American Wrestling Alliance and the Carolina territory.
+The Von Steigers are best known for competing in Pacific Northwest Wrestling in Portland, Oregon, between 1968 and 1973 but also competed in Tennessee, San Francisco, Stampede Wrestling, Australia, the American Wrestling Alliance and the Carolina territory.

 Professional wrestling history

-Arnold Pastrick made his professional wrestling debut in 1959 in his native Winnipeg, Manitoba, Canada and worked for the local Madison Wrestling Club promotion as a solid mid-card face.
+Arnold Pastrick made his professional wrestling debut in 1959 in his native Winnipeg, Manitoba, and worked for the local Madison Wrestling Club promotion as a solid mid-card face.
 Lorne Corlett made his debut in 1960, working for the Madison Wrestling Club under the ring name "Butcher Boy" Corlett.
 In 1965, Corlett won the MWC Heavyweight Championship and held it for over 6 months.
 When the Madison Wrestling Club folded in 1968, the two men formed a tag team and adopted a German gimmick — not an overtly Nazi ring persona, but instead playing off the imagery of World War I Germany complete with spiked helmets.
 The gimmick was a strange choice for Pastrick because his parents were Polish and had been held in a Concentration camp during World War II.